 The Ioniq is slightly longer than the Nissan LEAF—and a full 12 inches longer than the Chevy Bolt.

 Don’t be misled when comparing the power specification with the Chevrolet Bolt.
-On paper, the Bolt’s maximum 200-horsepower motor is a lot more powerful than what’s provided in the Ioniq.
-But in back-to-back drives in the two EVs, the feel behind the wheel was not that different.
+On paper, the Bolt’s maximum 200-horsepower motor sounds a lot more faster than the Ioniq.
+But on back-to-back drives in the two EVs, the feel behind the wheel was not that different.
 In fact, there were times in the Bolt that the power was mismatched to the car’s tall and short platform.
 The Bolt felt somewhat jittery (and easily broke traction when pushed hard) compared to the Ioniq’s planted feel.
-The critical factor is not total power, but the total package—how the powertrain and vehicle dynamics work together to provide dynamic yet confident handling.
+The critical factor is not total power, but the total package—how the powertrain and vehicle dynamics work together to provide brisk yet confident acceleration and handling.

 As we have argued, what makes an EV a great-driving vehicle is not so much how it accelerates, but how it brakes.
 The Bolt’s single regen-on-demand lever on the steering column—which can bring the car to a stop more quickly—is useful.
 But the Ioniq’s two paddle shifters that allow the driver to adeptly switch between four levels of regen braking provides much more control (and fun).